allisonpayne/bioe215lesson1/docs/proj_org_notes.md

 ## 4. Activate GitHub pages

-Create "index.md" in your docs folder.
+Create "index.md" (text file) in your docs folder.
 This is your readme!

-Go to your Github repo, click on settings, code & automation, and choose pages. source should say "deploy from a branch" branch should say "main" directory should say "/docs" Save!
+Go to your Github repo, click on settings > Pages.
+Change branch to "main", directory to "docs".
+Source should say "deploy from a branch"
+Save!

 Go back to git.
 Commit and push index.md and Github will render the site.